 The term "security" is extremely vast and encompasses many different meanings.
-The goal of this section is to clarify what "security" means when considering the reliable multicast transport (RMT) protocols being defined in the IETF RMT working group.
-The scope can also encompass additional group communication applications, for instance streaming applications.
+The goal of this section is to clarify what "security" means when considering the CDP defined in the IETF RMT working group.
+However, the scope can also encompass additional applications, like streaming applications.
 This section only focuses on the desired general goals.
 The following sections will then discuss the possible elementary services that will be required to fulfill these general goals, as well as the underlying technological building blocks.